-The owner has responded "not expected" to this question.
+The applicant has stated they will install a noise monitoring system to address potential partying activities and coordinate with the guest(s).
 As a general staff observation, using the subject dwelling for transient accommodations for 210-nights annually could result in increases; however, how significant is unknown.
 The significance of possible impacts is subject to many factors such as dwelling unit desirability, pricing, rental occupancy, etc. The current regulatory structure provides standards allowing for monitoring and mitigation of possible negative outcomes.
 Since the STR has not previously been used, there is not a means to compare the past intensity to the proposed intensity.